 install -Dm755 lilush ~/.local/bin/lilush

-Release binaries are signed with an SSH key — see the repository for verification instructions and building from source.
+Release binaries are signed with my SSH key.
+See the repository for verification instructions and building from source.

 zxkitty — A ZX80 emulator for the terminal.